jesperkha/neon/README.md

 ## Documentation

-As of now the documentation is not completed as the language is still a work in progress, but there is a [language documentation](docs/lang.md) file you can look at if interested.
+The language is not yet completed, but the overall design is currently being finalized.
+You can [check it out here.](docs/lang.md)